Series / Golden Balls

 This series provides examples of:

 - Cassandra Truth: When a player had two Killers on their front row, the obvious means by which to persuade the others to take them through anyway was to claim a ridiculously high amount.
 Naturally, the others would typically be wise to this and not fall for it, leading to this trope when - as was sometimes the case - the player with the Killers was actually telling the truth.

-- Failure Is the Only Option: Usually, if a player started with two Killers on the front row, they won't get through, though exceptions are known.
+- Failure Is the Only Option: Usually, if a player started with two Killers on the front row, they weren't going to get through, though exceptions are known.

 - Laser-Guided Karma: One middle-aged male contestant said his elderly female rival reminded him of his dead grandmother.
 This offended her and actually reduced the third contestant, a young woman, to tears.
 The vote went to a three-way tie break, and despite the man clearly having the most money, the women got rid of him on the basis of his attitude.
 Adding salt to the wound was that the man refused to even apologise for his comments, despite both ladies insisting he do so.